ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/set-origin.md

   --help                         Display usage information.
 ```

-The layout of your branch will be refresh based on the new origin.
+The layout of your branch will be refreshed based on the new origin.

-{% hint style="inof" %}
+{% hint style="info" %}
 Your current layout changes will be applied - if relevant - on top of your new origin.
 {% endhint %}